TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    A bounded semaphore object: a close analog of :class:`threading.BoundedSemaphore`.

-   A solitary difference from its close analog exists: its ``acquire`` method's first argument is named *block*, as is consistent with :meth:`Lock.acquire`.
+   A solitary difference kutoka its close analog exists: its ``acquire`` method's first argument is named *block*, as is consistent with :meth:`Lock.acquire`.

    .. note::
-      On Mac OS X, this is indistinguishable from :class:`Semaphore` because ``sem_getvalue()`` is not implemented on that platform.
+      On Mac OS X, this is indistinguishable kutoka :class:`Semaphore` because ``sem_getvalue()`` is not implemented on that platform.

 .. class:: Condition([lock])